GianmarcoBordin/pddlTranslator/README.md

 # Overview

 The PDDL (Planning Domain Definition Language) Translator <br />
-is a tool for generating trace-alignement-PDDL problems from event logs in XES format and Declare models in DOT format, utilizing the PM4Py and PyDot libraries.
+is a tool for generating trace-alignement-PDDL problems from event logs in XES format and Declare models in DOT format,<br />
+utilizing the PM4Py and PyDot libraries.

 # Features